tmazza316/Task/README.md

 ## View Hierarchy
 1. Create a UITableViewController file called `TaskListTableViewController`
-2. Add a UITableViewController scene to your `Main.storybaord` that will be used to list tasks.
+2. Add a UITableViewController scene to your `Main.storyboard` that will be used to list tasks.
 Class it as a `TaskListTableViewController`
 3. Embed the scene in a UINavigationController and set it as your apps initial entry point
 4. In your `TaskListTableViewController`, set your table view's prototype style to `basic` (_we will change this later to be a custom style_)
 5. Give your cell a reuseIdentifier of `taskCell`